Ghost Towns In California

 Bodie started as a mining camp after discovering gold around 1859.
 It was named after W.S Body, a local miner who unfortunately passed away after a blizzard.
 The boom began in 1876 after the Standard Company discovered gold deposits, transforming this town from an isolated mining camp into a prosperous and profitable city.
 After this, the economic decline in 1914 lowered mining’s profits.

-In 1915 it officially became a ghost town and transformed into Bodie State Historic Park.
+1915, it officially became a ghost town and was transformed into Bodie State Historic Park.
 As of 2015, it is believed that this area remains abandoned.

 Some of Bodie’s most famous tourist attractions are: